CPS-Innovation/digital-sop/docs/playbooks/onboarding/new-developer.md

 ## Development Tools

-These are listed in the [standards section](../../standards/archtecture/Accepted-Software/code-development.md) Required Software Tools.
+Software is listed in the [standards section](../../standards/archtecture/Accepted-Software/code-development.md) Required Software Tools.

 A software audit is performed on the machines to help remind people when they forget to use the approved set of tools